little-pet/sparky/README.md

 # Sparky
-There is you can find some tricks and boilerplates for #Apache Spark.
+There are you can find some tricks and boilerplates for #Apache Spark.